 On November 27, 2019, the Turkish Government and Libya's United Nations-recognized Government of National Accord signed two memoranda of understanding, namely the "Memorandum of Understanding on Delimitation of the Maritime Jurisdiction Areas in the Mediterranean" and the "Memorandum of Understanding on Security and Military Cooperation".
 "Memorandum of Understanding on Delimitation of Maritime Jurisdiction Areas in the Mediterranean" was ratified in the Parliament on December 5, 2019 and was published in the Official Gazette on December 7, 2019; The MoU entered into force on December 8, 2019.
-"Memorandum of Understanding on Security and Military Cooperation" was ratified on December 25, 2019, and was published in the Official Gazette on December 26, 2019.
+"Memorandum of Understanding on December 25, 2019, and was published in the Official Gazette on December 7, 2019; The MoU entered 25, 2019, and was published in the Official Gazette on December 7, 2019; The MoU entered 25, 2019, and was published in the Official Gazette on December 7, 2019.